artefactory/redis-team-THM/blog/content/98_indexing_content.md

 ## Generating the index

 To generate index for papers updated on at specific month `YYYYMM`, you can run this script.
-You must specify a JSON file containing your corpus, the output where to store index file (in Pickle format), and the model name to encode your sentences.
+You must specify a JSON file containing your corpus, the output where to store the index file (in Pickle format), and the model name to encode your sentences.

 This task can be performed every month of lastly updated arXiv data on a regular desktop computer, you might want to schedule it using tools like [Airflow](https://github.com/apache/airflow) to automate.